Powerful Benefits of Sunlighten Infrared Therapy

 Inspired by Nature.
 Made for Healing.

 Sunlighten Sauna Health Benefits

 Sunlighten saunas, with the deepest infrared penetration, can help increase blood flow and perspiration.
-Sweating helps with eliminating toxic heavy metals, drug residues, and hormone disruptors 5-7.
+Sweating is one of the body’s safest and most natural ways to heal and maintain good health by helping to eliminate toxic heavy metals, drug residues and hormone disruptors 5-7.

 Infrared therapy can increase blood flow and reduce inflammation10,8.
 Sunlighten infrared saunas can best penetrate tissues to relieve aches and pain.
 Far-infrared sauna therapy has been shown to help with pain from fibromyalgia and autoimmune conditions, such as Sjogren’s, Behcet’s, lupus, and rheumatoid arthritis11.

 Infrared therapy can help your heart work better by exercising the heart, reducing blood sugar, and improving circulation12.
-In addition, Sunlighten saunas have been clinically shown to reduce blood pressure13.
+In addition, Sunlighten sauna have been clinically shown to reduce blood pressure13.

 Heat-shock responses are like exercises that help your body function as new.
-In addition, stimulating your metabolism with our near-infrared spectrum can improve skin renewal and slow down aging.
+In addition, stimulating your metabolism with out near-infrared spectrum can improve skin renewal and slow down aging.